federeghe/chronovise/README.md

 Can I contribute?
 Sure!

 The code is hosted in mirroring on [GitHub](https://github.com/federeghe/chronovise) and on a private university server.
-Please open any bug or pull request on the GitHub repository.
-If you need support or you want to contribute please ask directly to the head developer: Federico Reghenzani <federico[dot]reghenzani(at)polimi[dot].it>.
+All bug reports and pull requests must be open on the GitHub repository.
+If you need support or you want to discuss new contributions please ask directly to the head developer: Federico Reghenzani <federico[dot]reghenzani(at)polimi[dot]it>.

 License
 -------